Debt-to-income ratio calculator

 - Understand your budget.
 If you don't already have one, create a budget with as many of your expenses as possible.
 This can help you identify areas to cut back in order to put more money toward reducing debt.

 - Make your debt more affordable.
 If you have high-interest credit cards, call your credit card company to see if it can lower your interest rate.
-In some cases, it might be better to consolidate your credit card debt by transferring high-interest balances to an existing or new card that has a lower rate.
+In some cases, consolidating your credit card debt by transferring high-interest balances to an existing or new card with a lower interest rate may be better.
 You might also consolidate debt into a personal loan, especially if you can find one with a lower interest rate than you're currently paying.